rsleedbx/lakeflow_connect/README.md

-Welcome to Databricks Lakeflow Connect Demo Kit.
+# Welcome to Databricks Lakeflow Connect Demo Kit

 The demo kit simplify a demo and PoC by simplifying the following tasks: